Concrete grinder: Dust precautions

-For green building methods many regulators LEED's have seen the benefit of using concrete grinders that are designed to finish concrete to a very stable wear surface, that can safely be used for many years as a floor or tabletop surface.
-These machines are usually powered by higher electrical power such as 240 volts or higher as they require motor power larger than 120 volts can supply.
-Some machine are powered by LP gas such as used on forklifts so that they can be run in well ventilated areas without a power cord, but these machines usually have fewer features that a fully electric unit.
+For green building methods many regulators have seen the benefit of using concrete grinders that are designed to finish concrete to a very stable wear surface, that can safely be used for many years as a floor or tabletop surface.
+These machines are sometimes powered by 240 volts or higher as they require motor power larger than 120 volts can supply.
+Some machine are powered by liquefied petroleum gas such as used on forklifts so that they can be run in well ventilated areas without a power cord, but these machines usually have fewer features that a fully electric unit.